On some generalized Rapoport-Zink spaces

 Let $(G, [b], \{\mu\})$ be a local shtuka datum.
 Recall that we assume $G$ is unramified.
 We want to compare the moduli space of local $G$-shtukas $\Sht(G,b,\mu)$ and the affine Deligne-Lusztig variety $X_{\leq \mu}^G(b)$ associated to $(G, [b], \{\mu\})$ as in section 2.

-Let $(C,\Ol_C)$ be an affinoid perfectoid field of characteristic $p$ with a untilt $C^\sharp$ of $C$.
+Let $(C,\Ol_C)$ be an affinoid perfectoid field of characteristic $p$ with an untilt $C^\sharp$ of $C$.
 Let $k$ be the residue field of $\Ol_C$.
 We have a $J_b(\Q_p)$-equivariant morphism of sets Indeed, consider first the case $G=\GL_n$, we have

 with $\big((\E,\phi_\E),\iota\big)$ a shtuka over $\Spa (C,\Ol_C)$ with one paw at $C^\sharp$.
 By Theorem \ref{T:one paw}, there exists a Breuil-Kisin module $(M,\phi)$ over $A_{\inf}=W(\Ol_C)$.
 Let be the associated Dieudonn\'e module.
 This defines a point in $X_{\leq\mu}^G(b)(k)$.
 This construction is compatible with the $J_b(\Q_p)$ actions on both sides.
 For the general case, we apply the Tannakian formalism: take any embedding $(G,[b],\{\mu\})\ra (\GL_n,[b'],\{\mu'\})$, then we have a commutative diagram